Shih Tzu Anal Glands: What You Need to Know

 Vet is expressing the anal glands of a dogThe color of the fluid that can be expressed from the anal glands can appear very dark brown to a light brown color, as shown in this photograph.

-If they rupture, your vet will provide a sedative and place a catheter into the anal gland duct.
+If the anal sacs rupture, your vet will sedate and place a catheter into the anal gland duct.
 From there, the vet can inject a saline solution to open the ducts.
 Oral antibiotics are often prescribed, or the dog is given an antibiotic shot.
 The vet will recommend an e-collar to prevent the dog from biting the area if necessary.
-If this is beginning to sound expensive, it can be so; therefore, prevent this from happening by discovering the underlying problem.
+If this is beginning to sound expensive, it can be so; therefore, prevent this from happening by discovering the underlying problem with your vet's help.

 Just a Word of Caution